Last Updated on 13 September 2024 by Cycloscope

 While roadies and bikepacking enthusiasts might as well opt for one of the many smartphone apps, for mountain bikers having a dedicated bike computer is almost mandatory, unless you want to replace your phone every month.

 An integrated computer is a highly efficient device.
-Sturdy, lightweight, equipped with powerful batteries, these incredibly handy small gadgets can provide you with accurate data on anything about your bike ride, from speed to location and altitude, and of course a lot more.
+Sturdy, lightweight, and equipped with powerful batteries, these incredibly handy small gadgets can provide you with accurate data on anything about your bike ride, from speed to location and altitude, and of course a lot more.

 Let’s dive into the products first, the list of the best mountain bike GPS models to date. while at the end of this guide, you’ll find out “how” to choose the right one for you.